jeffkitson-music/jdice2/README.md

 Python implementation of diceware using the bip39 wordlist.

 ## :books: About
 Generate a pseudorandom phrase from the bip39 wordlist for passphrases or seed phrases.
-The method uses a coin flip and four six-sided die to generate a key (h1111 - t4362) that's paired with a word on the wordlist.
-In this implementation five dice are used, with the first die simulating the coin flip.
-Even numbers are heads and odds are tails.
+This script implements [Arman the Parman's method](https://armantheparman.com/dicev2/) to derive the seed phrase.

-Note: getbip39() is the **only** function that gives a bip39-compliant seed phrase.
-The other functions just pull random words and do **not** implement the last word checksum.
-This repo is really just for learning purposes and not intended for serious use.
-Please heed the usual warnings about generating passwords and seed phrases securely offline, etc. Need something full-featured?
-Try Ian Coleman's [bip39 tools](https://iancoleman.io/bip39/).
+**Note**: The old method of simulating actual dice is found in the "old" folder.

 Inspiration:
 - [xkcd: correct horse battery staple](https://xkcd.com/936/)